Home

 Randall Zadar

-2008 Bluebirds – A Highly Technical Bronze Miniature Figurine – 1 Inch Tall
+Bluebirds – After Boehm – 2010 – A Highly Technical Bronze Miniature Figurine – 1 Inch Tall

 The story of Zadar Miniatures is one of overcoming obstacles and challenges.
 Of being resourceful and creative to find solutions to complicated problems.
-There were many failures and setbacks, but I always kept going because I believed in the art and the collectors expected me to advance to new levels.
-Each piece presented its own set of new challenges, from sculpting, molding, casting to painting.
+There were many failures and setbacks, but I always kept going because I believed in the art, and the collectors expected me to advance to new levels.
+Each piece presented its own set of challenges, from sculpting, molding, casting, and painting.
 But that kept it interesting.
 So there is a story behind each piece.

 Randall Zadar